Diamond Life: Critical reception

-Commercial performance

 Diamond Life reached number two on the UK Albums Chart and was certified quadruple platinum by the British Phonographic Industry (BPI) on 2 March 1987, denoting shipments in excess of 1.2 million copies in the United Kingdom.
-In the United States, it peaked at number five on the Billboard 200, and on 2 February 1995, it was certified quadruple platinum by the Recording Industry Association of America (RIAA) for shipments in excess of four million copies.
+In the United States, it peaked at number five on the Billboard 200, and on 2 February 1995, it was certified quadruple platinum by the Recording Industry Association of America for shipments in excess of four million copies.
 Additionally, the album topped the charts in Austria, France, Germany, the Netherlands, New Zealand, and Switzerland.
-By May 1985, Diamond Life had international sales of over one million copies in the United Kingdom, and four million copies sold worldwide.
+By May 1985, Diamond Life had sales of over one million copies in the United Kingdom, and four million copies sold worldwide.
 As of November 1997, worldwide sales stand at 10 million copies.